 - Computer Forensics in Human Resources / Employment Proceedings

 Berryhill Computer Forensics has a proven track record of excellence in computer forensics — electronic evidence recovery, analysis and expert witness testimony.
 We work for attorneys, investigators, litigation support firms, law enforcement, government agencies, and corporate security / human resources in both civil and criminal proceedings.
 In many cases, the computer forensic evidence we discover provides the crucial evidence needed for a successful outcome.
 Often, solid computer evidence is instrumental in bringing about a swift conclusion to a case.
-We have analyzed more than 8900 pieces of electronic media in over 860 cases.
+We have analyzed more than 9100 pieces of electronic media in over 900 cases.
 Many cases settle out of court once the computer evidence is presented.
 When a case does go to trial, we are unmatched in our skill and experience at presenting computer evidence in clear terms to judges and juries.
 Our principal has been certified to testify as an expert in military, state, and federal court 41 times and been deposed as an expert more than 20 times.

 Contact Berryhill Computer Forensics.